dirediredock/DataTrack_GPS/README.md

 git status
 ```

-When work of the day is complete, commit all changes on VS Code and `push`, then return to `main` for a fresh start next time.
+When work of the day is complete, commit all changes on VS Code and `push`, then `Squash and Merge` on GitHub, then return to `main` for a fresh start next time.

 ```
 git push